Excalium-OG/DeckForge/replit.md

 - **Card System**: Seven-tier rarity system (Common to Mythic) with configurable weighted drop rates per guild.
 Cards are instance-based (UUID) and sorted by rarity then alphabetically.
 Cards can be designated as mergeable with configurable max merge levels.
 - **Card Merge System**: Progressive card upgrading through merge operations.
 Mergeable cards can be combined (2 cards of same type and level → 1 card of next level).
 Features include:
   - **Perk Selection**: On first merge (level 0→1), players select a characteristic to boost from available merge perks
-  - **Perk Locking**: Selected perk is locked for all future merges of that card instance
+  - **Perk Locking**: Selected perk is locked for all future merges of that card instance.
+Cards with different locked perks cannot be merged together, preserving distinct progression paths.
+  - **Smart Autocomplete**: The `/merge` command autocomplete groups cards by card_id, merge_level, AND locked_perk, showing only valid mergeable pairs.
+For level 1+ cards, displays perk indicator in autocomplete: "Card Name ★ [Perk] (x2)"
   - **Diminishing Returns**: Perk boosts follow formula `Boost(L) = P0 * d^(L-1)` where P0 is base boost and d is diminishing factor (default 0.85)
   - **Pyramid Scaling**: Requires 2^L base cards to reach level L
   - **Exponential Costs**: Merge cost follows `Cost(L) = C0 * 1.25^L` where C0 is rarity-based recycle value